Our stance on Open Science

 • All software will be made available in source form under permissive, BSD-style licenses, unless constrained by external copyleft licensing.

-• Source code will be made publicly available on GitHub (or similar), with additional backups possible.
+• Source code will be made publicly available on GitHub (or similar), with additional archives on longer-term preservation platforms like figshare or Zenodo.

 • Every effort will be made to preserve integrity and accessibility of data.

-Note: The text above is based on the GBMF DDD Data Sharing Plan by Matthew Turk.
+Note: The text above is based on the GBMF DDD Data Sharing Plan by Matthew Turk (licensed CC-BY).

 Reproducibility

-• All necessary components to provide reproducibility of a scholarly work should be provided in a publicly accessible location and as part of the scientific record (e.g., by including DOIs to data archives in papers).
+• All necessary components to provide reproducibility of a scholarly work should be provided in a publicly accessible location, as part of the scientific record (e.g., by including DOIs to data archives in papers), and distributed under an appropriate open license.

 • The only exception is when strongly prohibited by external concerns (private or sensitive data, etc).